 Introduction to PGIM Fixed Income's ESG Impact Ratings

-- Concept: ESG Impact Ratings are about what is good for the planet and good for society.
+- Concept: ESG Impact Ratings reflect PGIM Fixed Income’s assessment of what is a positive and negative impact for the planet and good for society.
 ESG Impact Ratings are not credit ratings; they are not an assessment of a company’s ability to repay debt, which is already integrated in our internal fundamental credit ratings.

 - ESG Impact Categories: Five, clearly defined categories setting our ESG expectations for issuers.

-- Scale: The scale spans from 100 to zero in increments of five.
-100 being good for the planet/society, and zero being bad for the planet/society.
+- Scale: The scale spans from 100 to zero in increments of five, with zero as the lowest and 100 as the highest ESG rating.